 - 16.1: General: The Administration shall maintain an official personnel file in the Office of Human Resources for each full-time faculty member.
 The official personnel file and support material temporarily submitted as part of an evaluation process (see Article 14) shall be the sole official repository of records to be used in the administration of the personnel evaluation provisions of this Agreement.
-Personnel files will be maintained for the duration of the faculty member's employment with the University and consistent with the University's retention schedule. - 16.2: Contents: From the time of appointment to the full-time faculty, a faculty member's official personnel file will contain the following: - 1.
-Letter of application and all materials requested or received by the University from persons other than the applicant in connection with the faculty member's original employment (excluding documents the faculty member has waived the right to review) including official academic transcripts. - 2.
-Curriculum vitae. - 3.
-Copies of the faculty member's initial appointment and all subsequent contracts. - 4.
-Documents which reflect additional compensation or salary adjustments. - 5.
+Personnel files will be maintained for the duration of the faculty member's employment with the University and consistent with the University's retention schedule.
+Administration reserves the right to have an electronic process to store and review personnel and academic files. - 16.2: Contents of Personnel File: From the time of appointment to full-time faculty, a faculty member's official personnel file will include all materials related to faculty member's employment, such as: - 1.
+Application and all materials requested or received by the University from persons other than the applicant in connection with the faculty member's original employment (excluding documents the faculty member has waived the right to review) including official academic transcripts and curriculum vitae.
+The faculty member will be responsible for ensuring the currency of their curriculum vitae. - 2.
+Copies of the faculty member's initial appointment and all subsequent appointment letters. - 3.
+Documentation of compensation and/or salary adjustments. - 4.
+Documentation pursuant to corrective action (Article 12). - 5.
+Student Academic Complaints: If, after investigation, Administration affirms a student academic complaint, copies of the complaints may be placed in the Personnel File.
+In order to protect student(s) anonymity, a copy of any complaint this is placed in the Personnel File shall have the student(s) names redacted, unless the student(s) waive their rights to anonymity.
+Copies of all materials relating to the complaint(s) must be provided to the faculty member prior to insertion into the Personnel File (Article 19.2). - 6.
+Student Academic Grievances: If the complaint rises to the level of a grievance and the grievance has been adjudicated against the faculty member, the written statement of the Grievance Hearing Panel's decision shall be forwarded to the faculty member's official personnel file (Article 19.3). - 7.
+Any statement that the faculty member wishes to insert in response to or in elaboration of any other item in the file as long as the statement is compatible with the law. - 8.
+Notifications of tenure and promotion decisions at all levels. - 9.
+Documentation relating to student academic grievances that have been adjudicated against the bargaining unit member in the final step, in accordance with the Family Educational Rights and Privacy Act (FERPA). - 10.
+Summary report of Sabbatical, FIL and Research Professorship. - 11.
+Signature page from faculty pre-tenure review application. - 12.
+Documentation related to separation from the University (e.g., letter of resignation, letter of termination). - 13.
+Faculty Success Technology Platform (FSTP) file. - 16.3 Contents of FSTP of any successor platform: The FSTP shall include, but not be limited to: - 1.
+Curriculum vitae.
+The faculty member will be responsible for ensuring the currency of their curriculum vitae. - 2.
 Chair evaluations and computer-generated summary reports of student evaluations.
 Faculty may elect to include results of voluntary student evaluations (Article 14).
-These documents may become electronic during the term of this Agreement. - 6.
-Documentation pursuant to corrective action (Article 12). - 7.
-Any statement that the faculty member wishes to insert in response to or in elaboration of any other item in the file as long as the statement is compatible with the law. - 8.
-Notifications of tenure and promotion decisions at all levels. - 9.
-Information that deals with seniority. - 10.
-Documentation relating to student academic grievances that have been adjudicated against the bargaining unit member in the final step, in accordance with the Family Educational Rights and Privacy Act (FERPA). - 11.
-Summary report of Sabbatical and FIL, Research Professorship, and Professional Development not to exceed three pages as specified in Articles 6.8, 26.2, and 26.4.